auspred/auspol2025-key-seats/index.md

 The Division of McEwen is a rural electoral division in Victoria, Australia, encompassing parts of the Hume City Council, Macedon Ranges Shire Council, Mitchell Shire Council, Nillumbik Shire Council, and Whittlesea City Council.
 Named in honor of Sir John McEwen, former Prime Minister of Australia, it has been represented by Rob Mitchell of the Australian Labor Party since 2010.

 - **Mernda**: In the recent federal electoral redistribution, all of Mernda has been incorporated into the Division of McEwen.
 This change aims to better represent the growing population in the area.
 (Herald Sun, 2024)
+#### References
+['Australian Electoral Commission.
+(2024).
+Profile of the electoral division of McEwen (Vic).
+Retrieved from https://www.aec.gov.au/mcewen', 'Herald Sun.
+(2024, September 5).
+A Victorian electorate has just been axed.
+Here’s what it means.
+Retrieved from https://www.heraldsun.com.au/news/victoria/australian-electoral-commission-axes-electorate-of-higgins-in-boundary-shake-up/news-story/1dc5288a651111fa2caa4ee7f925022d']

 | Type | Affiliation | Candidate | Volunteer to Help |
 | ------- | ------- | ------- | ------- |